hashgraph/hedera-json-rpc-relay/docs/design/debug-api.md

 7. Case where transaction is not found for `debug_traceTransaction`.
 8. Test failing CALL and CREATE transactions with and without a revert reason.
 9. Test against both successful and failing transactions for each transaction type and configuration combination.
-10. Test with nested calls of different types [STATICCALL, DELEGATECALL, etc]
+10. Test with nested calls of different types [STATICCALL, DELEGATECALL, etc].
+11. Test when users tries to debug without setting the config in the .env file.

 ## Deployment